What is Rumba?

 Modern Pop Music

-Three Types of Rumba
+Three Types of Rumba Dance

 1. American Social or ‘Box’ Rumba

-This is the style we teach here at QuickSteps as it is nice and easy to pick up and very user friendly for social dancing.
+This is the style we teach here at QuickSteps as it is nice and easy to pick up and very user-friendly for social dancing.
 Haven’t started yet?
 Head here to learn the basics!

 2. Cuban/International Rumba